 Final (or terminal) Bonuses

-These are awarded when the policy is surrendered or cashed in and normally form the bulk of the return paid.
-The actual investment performance of the fund determines the value of final bonuses paid out in any given year.
+These are awarded when the policy is surrendered or cashed in.
+The actual investment performance of the fund over the lifetime of a policy determines the value of final bonuses paid out in any given year.